AVSLab/basilisk/src/simulation/sensors/camera/camera.rst

 #.
 The image color can be changed in the HSV color space.
 The hue value is rotated by  a specified amount of radians,
    while the saturation and value component can be adjusted through a positive or negative percentage values.
-The hue value rotates such that 360˚ becomes 0˚.
+The hue value rotates such that 360 degrees becomes 0 degrees.
 The saturation and value components are limited to [0,255].

 #.
 The image color can be changed in the BGR color space.
 All color channel changes are specified through
    an integer percentage value that can be either positive or negative.
 The resulting integer color value is